Btryon86 enjoys writing on various topics, such as science, music, and health.

 A chemical fire is any flame that begins due to a chemical reaction that ignites a solid, liquid, or gas chemical compound.
-Just as run-of-the-mill fires can be extremely destructive, chemical fires are incredibly dangerous, able to cause severe and fatal burns, and destroy most living or material things that stand in their way.
-In order to properly defend against chemical fires, it is crucial to understand how they start and stay burning.
+Just as run-of-the-mill fires can be extremely destructive, chemical fires are incredibly dangerous, cause severe and fatal burns, and destroy most living or material things that stand in their way.
+To properly defend against chemical fires, it is crucial to understand how they start and stay burning.

 The Chemistry Behind Chemical Fires